tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `relation` field type:
+The following options are available for the `relation` form widget type:

 - `relationFrom`: The relation name to use for fetching related records, if different from the field name.
 - `nameFrom`: The model attribute name to use for displaying the related label.